KL4805/ShoppingMMLU/README.md

 # Shopping MMLU
 This is the repository for 'Shopping MMLU: A Massive Multi-Task Online Shopping Benchmark for Large Language Models', which is accepted by **NeurIPS 2024 Datasets and Benchmarks Track** and used for [Amazon KDD Cup 2024](https://www.aicrowd.com/challenges/amazon-kdd-cup-2024-multi-task-online-shopping-challenge-for-llms).
 Shopping MMLU is a massive multi-task benchmark for LLMs on online shopping, covering four major shopping skills, **shopping concept understanding**, **shopping knowledge reasoning**, **user behavior alignment**, and **multi-lingual abilities**.

-You can find more detailed information about the dataset in our paper [here](https://arxiv.org/pdf/2410.20745).
+You can find more detailed information about the dataset in the following links:
+- The paper and supplementary materials [here](https://arxiv.org/pdf/2410.20745).
+- The workshop of our KDD Cup Challenge and winning solutions [here](https://amazon-kddcup24.github.io).

 ## Repo Organization
 ```